SEKOIA-IO/documentation/docs/integrations/aws_flow_logs.md

 ### 2. Log forwarding configuration

-This part should be discussed with SEKOIA.IO people to find an appropriate solution to forward VPC Flow  to SEKOIA.IO.
+This part should be discussed with SEKOIA.IO people to find an appropriate solution to forward your flow logs to SEKOIA.IO.

 The following default record format is integrated to the Operation Center: